 8. Let the dough knead in the mixer for 4 minutes.
 If making the bread by hand, turn the dough out onto a floured surface and knead for 5 minutes.
 By this time, you’ll have a smooth, springy dough that bounces back when you press it with your finger.

-9. Cover the dough with waxed paper that has been sprayed with cooking spray, then cover that with a kitchen towel.
+9. Place the dough in a large mixing bowl that has been sprayed with cooking spray.
+Cover with sprayed waxed paper, then cover that with a kitchen towel.
 Let the dough rise in a warm place (room temperature is fine) for about an hour until it has doubled in size.

 10. Knead the risen dough on a floured surface by hand for about a minute to remove air.
 Shape the dough into 2 equal-size balls, and place them on a large baking sheet that has been liberally sprinkled with cornmeal.
+I like to use my scale to make sure each ball is of equal weight.
 Use a sharp knife to cut a shallow “X” into the top of each ball.

 11. Cover the dough with sprayed waxed paper and a kitchen towel as before, and let it rise a second time for 20-25 minutes.
 During the second rising (also called “proofing”), preheat your oven to 425 degrees.